Alice-Rez/Alice-Rez/README.md

  As a former scientist, I like to understand things in details, therefore I regularly deepen and expand my knowledge by consuming Frontend Masters courses and skills by practicing the coding and creating new things.
 To feed also my need for creativity, I dived deep inside of the SVG and its animation.
 I like to make animations subtle, but realistic.

- I am also a big hat enthusiast - I have 13 in total and you will porbably rarely see me without one of them 👒
+ I am also a big hat enthusiast - I have 13 in total and you will probably rarely see me without one of them 👒

 **Are you interested?
 Get in touch with me, I am looking for job from end of the March 2021:**